ec500-software-engineering/project-21-aurora_borealis_classification/README.md

 ### User stories
 1. We want to distinguish between a binary classification aurora and no aurora.
 2. We want to predict the category of unseen auroral images based on extracted features.
+3. As travelers travel to north pole, It'd be brilliant to see Aurora borealis.
+I'd like to use an application to detect aurora borealis and be able to tell me the type of it.
+4. As a scientist from NASA, It'd be efficient to have an application that tells me the type of aurora found without investigaing it.

 ### Definition of First Sprint
 * Project Goal: